pkErbynn/DataStructures-Algorithms-Demystified/0_note.md

 2. Singly LinkedList (SLL)
    - Best in **insertion** and **deletion** operation @ **beginning** of list
        - or at _any position_ if the pointer to the node _preceding_ the insertion or deletion position is available.
+      - If you want to add or remove a node somewhere else in the list (not at the beginning), the process is also quick—**but only if** you already have a pointer (reference) to the node right before the spot where you want to make the change.
+If you have this pointer, you can easily adjust the pointers to insert or delete a node at that position.
     - Best in **insertion** @ **end** of list
     - Poor in deletion at end (solved by DLL)
+      -  inefficient because you need to traverse the entire list(with two pointers) from the beginning to find the second-to-last node and keep it as the tail
 3. Doubly LinkedList (DLL)
    - Best in **insertion** and **deletion** @ beginning
    - Best in **insertion** and **deletion**([because...](https://github.com/pkErbynn/DataStructuresDemystified/blob/main/5_abstract_data_structures/2_doubly_linkedlist/1_main.js#L260)) @ end